 Trust is an essential ingredient and an important precondition for the success of a project - particularly when stakeholders from many backgrounds and differing perspectives create partnerships.
 A multi-stakeholder approach can be vital to build networks that are motivated by a common objective to reach a solution to a problem - as shown in the 'Private-Public-People Networks for Climate Compatible Development in Maputo' project (case 14).
 Through the use of participatory approaches (involving public, private and civil society actors), project managers are able to assemble all relevant and affected stakeholders to produce viable and holistic results.
-Having diverse backgrounds and different views on project challenges helps to ensure that actors comply with legislation, that projects fit into planning frameworks, and that technological solutions are properly installed and operative.
-'Africa's First Direct Water Reuse Plant in Windhoek, Namibia' (case 4) provides one example.
+Diverse backgrounds and different views on project challenges help to ensure that actors comply with legislation, that projects fit into planning frameworks, and that technological solutions are properly installed and operative.
+'Ensuring future water security through direct potable reuse in Windhoek' (case 4) provides one example.

 Collaboration can add new perspectives to existing problems.
-Cross-sectoral collaboration is especially important in areas of conflicting interests and policies, and with limited resources, such as the Water-Food-Energy Nexus.
-In these areas, partnerships can help people to understand possible trade-offs and impacts of policies linked to climate change, which can help decision-makers and guide investments.
+Cross-sectoral collaboration is especially important in areas in which interests and policies conflict, and available resources are limited - such as are the case in the water-food-energy nexus.
+In these areas, partnerships can help people to understand possible trade-offs and impacts of policies linked to climate change.
+This can help decision-makers and guide investments.
 'Meeting Ethiopia's Development Goals by Addressing Links between Water, Energy and Food' (case 9) and 'Tackling Water Insecurity in a Changing Climate in Lesotho' (case 10) offer examples of this.